Immilla of Turin

-Immilla (also Emilia, Immula, Ermengard or Irmgard) (born c.1020, died January 1078) was a duchess consort of Swabia by marriage to Otto III, Duke of Swabia, and a margravine of Meissen by marriage to Ekbert I of Meissen.
-She was regent of Meissen during the minority of her son Ekbert II.
+Immilla (also Emilia, Immula, Ermengard, or Irmgard) (c.
+1020 – January 1078) was a duchess consort of Swabia by marriage to Otto III, Duke of Swabia, and a margravine of Meissen by marriage to Ekbert I of Meissen.
+She was regent of Meissen during the minority of her son, Ekbert II.

 Life

 Immilla was the daughter of Ulric Manfred II of Turin and Bertha of Milan and thereby a member of the Arduinici dynasty.
 Her older sister was Adelaide of Susa.

-Her first husband was Otto III, Duke of Swabia, whom she married c.1036.
+Her first husband was Otto III, Duke of Swabia, whom she married c.
+1036.
 After Otto's death in September 1057, Immilla married again (c.1058).
 Her second husband was Ekbert I of Meissen.

 In 1067, shortly before his death, Ekbert I attempted to repudiate Immilla in order to marry Adela of Louvain, daughter of Lambert II, Count of Louvain and the widow of Otto I, Margrave of Meissen.
 After Ekbert's death in 1068, Immilla spent some time at the imperial court with her niece Bertha, before returning to Italy.
 It is possible that she acted as regent for her young son, Ekbert II, at this time.

-Immilla died in Turin in January 1078.
+Immilla died in Turin on January 10, 1078.
 She is sometimes said to have become a nun before her death.